 Currently, all inbound travelers must provide proof of negative COVID-19 PCR test results within 96 hours of arrival or rapid antigen test results taken no more than 48 hours prior to travel.
 Visitors must also have reservations at hotels that have been approved by Belize’s recently expanded Safe Corridor program in order to enter the country.

 Here’s what we know so far about traveling to Belize.

 What is the current COVID-19 situation in Belize?

-As of October 2, there have been 2,026 confirmed COVID-19 cases and 27 resulting deaths in Belize, according to data from the Johns Hopkins University.
+As of February 2, 2021, there have been 11,945 confirmed COVID-19 cases and 302 resulting deaths in Belize, according to data from the Johns Hopkins University.

 Travelers with verified negative test results will be allowed to proceed through immigration and go to their reserved Gold Standard hotel by approved ground or air transportation.

 As of February 2021, nonstop flights are available to Belize on American Airlines from Miami, Dallas, Charlotte, and Los Angeles.
 Delta offers flights from Atlanta, while Sun Country flies from Minneapolis.
 United is currently flying from Denver, Los Angeles, Chicago, Newark, and Houston.

 Belize’s Safe Corridor includes hotels, restaurants, and tour operators that have achieved the destination’s “Tourism Gold Standard” certification through a program designed by the Belize Tourism Board to standardize cleanliness and safety procedures in response to the COVID-19 pandemic.
 In Phase 4 of tourism, travelers can move about Belize freely, but the government is recommending they remain within the Tourism Safe Corridor, which includes Gold Standard certified accommodations, tour operators, tourism transportation providers, restaurants, tourism sites and attractions, and gift shops.